Gandhi’s Hinduism Is Not What RSS Preaches. Why ‘Appropriate’ Him?

 (This article was first published on 04 January, 2021, and has been reposted from The Quint’s archives on the occasion of Mahatma Gandhi's birth anniversary.)

 Shri Mohan Bhagwat, whom I have never had the pleasure of meeting, continues to offer me much material to debate with — from his concept of a ‘Hindu Rashtra’ to the differences between my celebratory ‘unity in diversity’ and his more grudging ‘diversity in unity’ — all of which I have challenged at length in my writings.

-His latest provocation is in a similar vein.
-“If someone is Hindu, he has to be patriotic, that will be his or her basic character and nature,” Shri Bhagwat sagely declared at the start of the new year.
+“If someone is Hindu, he has to be patriotic, that will be his or her basic character and nature,” Shri Bhagwat sagely declared earlier this year.
 “At times you may have to awaken his or her patriotism but he [a Hindu] can never be anti-India.”

 The RSS chief was speaking at an event to release a book titled ‘Making of a Hindu Patriot: Background of Gandhiji’s Hind Swaraj’, so the religious colour of patriotism was on his mind.
 Releasing the book, he seems to have been conscious that he would be accused of doing so as part of the RSS’s ongoing attempts to appropriate a man they had demonised all his life — and for six decades after his death — Mahatma Gandhi.
 Shri Bhagwat said there is no need for speculation that he “is trying to appropriate Gandhiji, that is not the case, no one can appropriate great personalities like him.”